Frameright/docs.frameright.io/docs/web-component/html-attrs.md

 `data-loglevel=` attribute.
 In order to have the web component draw the image regions on top of the image as an overlay for debugging purposes, use the `data-debug-draw-regions=` attribute.
-See the [Attribute reference](attribute-ref) for more details and for other attributes.
+See the [attribute reference](attribute-ref.md) for more details and for other attributes.

 Any changes to the `data-*` attributes will be picked up by the web component.